 The weekend is best spent en famille and who says brunch in Paris and babies are mutually exclusive?
-Grand Central, located in the 104 cultural center, has a kid-friendly menu and even a playroom next door where little ones can burn off their post-brunch energy starting from 14h30.
-Aloha Café in the 9th arrondissement has a kid’s brunch menu for 9 euro and a playroom in the back meaning that mommy and daddy can enjoy their meal in peace!
+Grand Central, located in the 104 cultural centers, has a kid-friendly menu and even a playroom next door where little ones can burn off their post-brunch energy starting from 14h30.

 Bottomless Brunch in Paris:

 There is no place like Chez Casimir, where the food and wine flow freely and it’s impossible to go home hungry.
 On Saturday and Sunday morning 25 euro buys an all-you-can-eat brunch which includes self-serve seafood and starters buffet as well as a hot dish and a smorgasbord of cheeses and desserts to assure a fully gluttonous afternoon.